radishland/radish/README.md

   const jsonFile = await io.read("hello.json"); // ...
 }, [IOHandleTXTOnly, IOReadHandler])
 ```
-The order of the handlers matters here because `IOHandleTXTOnly` relies on delegation.
+The order of the handlers matters as `IOHandleTXTOnly` relies on delegation.

 Many effects are provided by Radish out of the box, see the [`core/src/effects`](https://github.com/radishland/radish/tree/main/core/src/effects) folder.
 They can be imported from `radish/effects`